 15.3.
 Coherence - cross domain

-Some countries compared pesticide use data with pesticide sales data.
-The figures are not expected to match, because pesticides are also used in other sectors (like for private use, forestry or for public green spaces) which are not covered in the agricultural use of pesticides.
+Eurostat compiles and also disseminates data on pesticides sales.
+The figures are not expected to match, because pesticides are also used in other sectors (like for private use, forestry or for public green spaces), which are not covered in the agricultural use of pesticides.
 In addition, pesticide sales data reflect the sales of products which might not be used in the same year, whereas pesticide use data refer only to the actual use of pesticides in a year in a country.
 Pesticide use data can also arise from stocks of previous years and are therefore not covered in the pesticide sales data of the same year.

 15.4.
 Coherence - internal

-Generally, the effort for some countries to collect pesticide use data is very high, other countries report that additional cost and burdens are very low, or that the collection of pesticide use data is even integrated in existing (obligatory) national data collections.
 Costs arise on the one hand for respondents (farmers) who have to spend time to collect the data, on the other hand for administrative authorities or similar institutions who are responsible for the compilation, preparation and transmission of the data to Eurostat.
-In some countries the respondents get a refunding for their efforts.

 Specific information can be found in the attached national quality reports (see upper right corner).